 Spinal canal stenosis

-If you experience neck or back pain, it should be diagnosed by a physician.
+If you experience neck or back pain, it should be diagnosed by a doctor.
 It’s particularly important not to ignore pain that is chronic or lingers over an extended period of time.
-If spinal canal stenosis is present in the cervical (neck) region, you might feel pain that radiates through the shoulders and arms, numbness or tingling in the extremities or weakness in the legs, among other symptoms.
+If spinal canal stenosis is present in the cervical (upper) region, you might feel pain that radiates through the shoulders and arms, numbness or tingling in the extremities or weakness in the legs, among other symptoms.
 In the lower back, or lumbar region, nerve compression related to canal stenosis could affect the lower back, the legs, the feet and the toes.

 Spinal canal stenosis, which is sometimes called central stenosis, usually occurs after the age of 50.
 There are several potential causes of spinal narrowing, including: